oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

 ## Installation of CUDA

-Here are a little instructions on how to run (in Windows) the program if you do not have CUDA.
+Here are a little instructions on how to install (in Windows) the program if you do not have CUDA.

-Requirements of all you need a pc with a Nvidia GPU able to run CUDA.
+Requirements of all you need a pc with a Nvidia GPU able to run CUDA 10.

 Insturctions: